domdere/cabalSkeleton.g8/src/main/g8/README.md

 ## Building the project

+Install the dependencies first with either:

+    cabal install --only-dependencies

+If you do not wish to build tests or benchmarks, or:

+    cabal install --only-dependencies --enable-tests

+If you want to be able to build the tests, or:

+    cabal install --only-dependencies --enable-benchmarks

+If you wish to build the benchmarks.

 The project must be "configured" at least once everytime `$name;format="norm"$.cabal` changes, this can be done with:

     cabal configure